arangodb/docs/3.8/arangosearch.md

 ## How to go from here

-To learn more, check out the examples about different features and additional
+To learn more, check out the different search examples:
-topics:

 - [**Exact value matching**](arangosearch-exact-value-matching.html):
   Search for values as stored in documents (full strings, numbers, booleans).
 - [**Range queries**](arangosearch-range-queries.html):